 Of the 115 cases, 77% were reported by people from GRT groups and 23% by third parties.
-20% of the incidents reported to Report Racism GRT were also reported to police.
-18% of the incidents reported to the site by people from GRT groups were reported to police compared with 27% of third parties reporting to police.
-The most common reason for not reporting to police was a lack of confidence the police would act.
-57% of people who did not report to police gave this reason.
+Of the incidents reported to Report Racism GRT, 20% were also reported to the police.
+Eighteen per cent of the incidents reported to the website by people from GRT groups were reported to the police, compared with 27% of incidents reported by third parties reported to the police.
+The most common reason for not reporting to the police was a lack of confidence that the police would act: 57% of people who did not report to the police gave this reason.

-In cases where online incidents had been reported to police, there were indications of their resistance to follow up in the narratives of those reporting to Report Racism GRT.
+In cases where online incidents had been reported to police, there were indications of their resistance to follow-up in the narratives of those reporting to Report Racism GRT.
 Some online incidents were also stated to have been reported to social media platforms (Facebook in particular) or to the administrators of the groups in which they occurred.
-In most cases the reporters indicated this was not acted upon.
+In most cases, the reporters indicated that this was not acted upon.
 When following up some of these online posts it appeared that some comments, posts or groups had been removed.
-However, a significant amount of online hate and discrimination remained online on news and social media sites several months after it was posted, reflecting a general tolerance of anti-GRT hate speech.
+However, a significant amount of online hate and discrimination remained online on news and social media sites several months after it had been posted, reflecting a general tolerance of anti-GRT hate speech.